bantahacka/NETATAK/README.md

 3.4 or greater

 #TODO:
-1) Create DNS Poison Attack Tool
+1) Create DNS Spoofing Tool
 2) ARP MITM tool - Output forwarded traffic to a PCAP file for later analysis in Wireshark

 Disclaimer: NETATAK has been developed for educational and testing purposes only.